Seaway Family Dental - Cornwall

 Diagnosis and Treatment Plan

-The first step is to undergo an X-ray of the affected tooth and surrounding bone to determine the cause of your discomfort.
-In some cases, your dentist or endodontist may prescribe antibiotics to control infection and reduce inflammation before the root canal procedure.
-This can help to relieve the pressure from infected swelling, which is often the cause of pain during a root canal.
-By reducing inflammation before the procedure, the root canal can be performed with less discomfort and a smoother overall experience.
+The first step is to take an X-ray of the affected tooth and surrounding bone to determine the cause of your discomfort.
+In some cases, antibiotics may be prescribed to control infection and reduce inflammation before the procedure.
+This helps relieve the pressure from infected swelling, often the source of pain, making the root canal process more comfortable.

 Prepping the Tooth

-We will carefully numb the affected area with local anesthesia to ensure your comfort.
-Once you are comfortable, an access hole will be drilled into the tooth, and the infected or damaged pulp, bacteria, decayed nerve tissue, and related debris will be removed.
-Your comfort and peace of mind are important to us, and we take the time to ensure that you are fully numb and comfortable before beginning the procedure.
+We will numb the affected area with local anesthesia to ensure you are comfortable.
+Once numb, we create an access hole in the tooth and remove the infected or damaged pulp, bacteria, decayed nerve tissue, and debris.
+We take great care to make sure you are fully comfortable before beginning the procedure.

 Sealing the Tooth

-We may apply medication inside the tooth to completely clear up any infection, depending on the severity of the abscess.
-If the procedure requires multiple visits, we will apply a temporary filling to the access hole to protect the tooth until your next appointment.
-At this point, you may already feel some relief from any pain or discomfort you were experiencing.
-It’s important to note that your tooth can only be permanently sealed with a filling or crown once it is thoroughly cleaned and healthy.
-We take the time to ensure that the root canal procedure is complete and thorough to prevent any future issues with the tooth.
+In some cases, medication may be placed inside the tooth to clear up the infection, depending on the severity of the abscess.
+If multiple visits are needed, we’ll place a temporary filling to protect the tooth.
+By this time, you may already feel relief from pain.
+The tooth will only be permanently sealed once it is thoroughly cleaned and healthy.
+We ensure that the root canal is complete and effective to avoid future issues.

 Contact us today